RoundBearChoi/CPP_FightingGame_2/README.md

 ## Contact

-For inquiries, reach out via the [YouTube channel](https://youtube.com/roundbeargames) or create an issue on the GitHub repository.
+For inquiries, reach out via the [YouTube channel](https://youtube.com/roundbeargames), join our [Discord community](https://discord.gg/hAFTgcA), or create an issue on the GitHub repository.